adityapratap7781/test/README.md

 # test
-This is a git repo for testing purpose.
+This is a git repo for testing purpose only.